 This project offers the opportunity to undertake ground-breaking research in the field of shock-physics, involving elements of materials science, mechanics, and ultrafast diagnostics.

-This studentship is fully funded by AWE, and is open to UK students (full award – fees plus stipend).
+This studentship is fully funded by AWE, and is open to UK and EU students (full award – fees plus stipend).

 Prospective candidates will be judged according to how well they meet the following criteria: